davidmn/davidmn.org/content/page/about.md

 I'm just this guy, you know?

 I mostly post stuff about board games and wargames.
-I reviews of stuff I've played and write guides on building/painting models.
+I review stuff I've played and write guides on building/painting models.

 Sometimes I post about music.
 This tends towards heavy/progressive metal but don't hold that against me.
 A pretty effective segment of my totality can be found in a brain dump of a [Spotify playlist](https://open.spotify.com/playlist/4rhyXjREPTKLH7BT1Mr3l3?si=a4cb951e22e446a4).
 There's more Welsh Male Voice Choirs than you'd expect.